Herbert Simmons

-Herbert Alfred Simmons (March 29, 1930 – August 18, 2008 in St. Louis, Missouri, United States) was an American writer.
+Herbert Alfred Simmons (March 29, 1930 – August 18, 2008) was an American writer.

-Life
+Biography

-Simmons attended Lincoln University in Missouri where he studied journalism.
+Herbert Alfred Simmons was born in St. Louis, Missouri on March 29, 1930.
+He attended Lincoln University in Missouri where he studied journalism.
 He interrupted his studies to do military service, and afterwards went to St. Louis' Washington University where he graduated with a B.A. in English Composition.